 As a member of ICOMOS, I’m committed to working for a sustainable cultural heritage, following international standards and principles.

-Educated as an ore geologist in the 1980s, I soon moved to weathering and conservation of historic stone buildings, in which field I received my PhD in 1998 (architectural history).
+Educated as an ore geologist in the 1980s, I soon moved to weathering and conservation of historic stone buildings, in which field I received my PhD in 1998 (at NTNU in Trondheim, Norway).
 This primary interest was widened in the 1990s, when I took up research on the archaeology and conservation of ancient stone quarries, particularly in Egypt and Norway.
-I have spent some 20 field seasons in Egypt and on discovering rock art in the desert, I became so fascinated that I now have to count this field to my interests as well.Please see my CV for further information.
+I have spent some 20 field seasons in Egypt and on discovering rock art in the desert, I became so fascinated that I now have to count this field to my interests as well.

-- The Restoration Workshop of Nidaros Cathedral, Trondheim, Norway
+- The Restoration Workshop of Nidaros Cathedral

-- The Geological Survey of Norway, Trondheim, Norway
+- The Geological Survey of Norway

-- CSC Conservation Science Consulting, Fribourg, Switzerland
+- Conservation Science Consulting (Fribourg)

 If you have a question or a potential project, please see the contact page.
 I will do my best to answer, develop a sound investigation programme or redirect you to colleagues that may help.

 My company is in the official Norwegian registries, with no. 914 103 894 MVA (Brønnøysundregistrene)